Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Keep reading for my take on how find the option that’s going to help your team the most.

-#1 – Nextiva Review — The Best for Handling Any Large Video Conference
+#1 – Nextiva Review — The Best Overall

 With Nextiva, you get generous participant and attendee limits on both voice and video conference calls.
 It all comes as a part of Nextiva One, the company’s full VoIP communications solution that includes faxing, texting, and team messaging alongside voice and video calling.